INTERVIEW: Benjamin Roll, Czech protest leader

 However, Babis is still ahead in opinion polls, something that mystifies the protest leader, though he admits that opposition forces also failed to provide a clear message on whether the restrictions should be tighter or looser.

-“It is very difficult for me to understand it,” he says, though he adds: “People believe [the pandemic] is all behind us.
+“It is very difficult for me to understand it,” he says, though he suggests: “People believe [the pandemic] is all behind us.
 And opposition politicians didn’t use the topic as they could – perhaps even us.”

 Roll says that from talking to people across the country during his voter mobilisation campaign he feels that there is not much strong support for Babis or satisfaction with the government.
 “They want change but a lot of people are resigned,” he says, a feeling that will even deepen if he wins again.